SystemsApproach/private5g/ran.rst

     3GPP-specified inter-unit interfaces.

-With respect to the Central Unit, most of the complexity is in the CU-C, which as we'll see in the next section, is being re-engineered using SDN, with open source solutions available.
+With respect to the Central Unit, most of the complexity is in the CU-C, which, as we'll see in the next section, is being re-engineered using SDN, with open source solutions available.
 With respect to the Radio Unit, nearly all the complexity is in D/A conversion and how the resulting analog signal is amplified.
 Incumbent vendors have